trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/international-diversification.md

 ---

-## Using Money to Find International Opportunities
+## Using Money Monty to Find International Opportunities

 **Find Top International Stocks:**
 ```
-Hey Money, I want to add individual international stocks to my portfolio.
+Hey Money Monty, I want to add individual international stocks to my portfolio.

 Can you suggest 5-7 of the best international stocks across:
 - Europe (developed markets)